gajus/eslint-plugin-jsdoc/.README/README.md

       - a string type to be preferred in its place (and which `fix` mode can replace)
       - `false` (for forbidding the type)
+    - an optional key `skipRootChecking` (for `check-types`) to allow for this type in the context of a root (i.e., a parent object of some child type)

 Note that the preferred types indicated as targets in `settings.jsdoc.preferredTypes` map will be assumed to be defined by